 HÖRST

-Tips & tricks for TV speakers
+Tips and tricks for TV speakers

 Table of contents

-The most important facts in brief
+The most important information in brief

-- Soundbars offer a compact solution with virtual surround sound - HDMI ARC or optical connections guarantee lossless audio transmission
+- Soundbars offer a compact solution with virtual surround sound – HDMI ARC or optical connections guarantee lossless audio transmission.

 Perfect placement of TV speakers for the best sound